DaisyXinyiHe/QAsystem_from_scratch/README.md

       * BERT use word piece tokenizer.
 Or Sentence piece tokenizer
   * Need to add reader
   * Check out beam search and decoder srtcutures for generative QA system.
-* The above serve as a basis to understand how QA system work.
-The next step is to replicate with more sophisticated technilogy, such as a pre-tained model with generative capability and Vector DB with HNSW capability.